 Why is this important?

 The number represents the integrity of the water system.
 A lower number indicates the utility is actively investing in replacing aging water mains and other infrastructure through our Capital Investment Plan.
-Our goal is to have no more than 3 unplanned water interruptions per 1,000 accounts each year and we have been consistently meeting that goal since we began tracking it in 2010.
+The city's goal is to have no more than three unplanned water interruptions per 1,000 accounts each year and a quarterly goal of 0.75 interruptions.
+The city has consistently met this goal since 2010 when it was first tracked, and met the goal again in 2022 with 2.8 interruptions per 1,000 accounts.

 What are the next steps?

 Bellevue Utilities is committed to ensuring system reliability and minimizing the impact of unplanned water service interruptions.
-We continue to monitor and track this measure, and employ industry best practices, asset management, and aggressive capital investment in replacing aged infrastructure, and careful mitigation strategies.
+Staff continues to monitor and track this measure, and employ industry best practices, asset management, and aggressive capital investment in replacing aged infrastructure, and careful mitigation strategies.
 In addition, staff perform an assessment that balances risk mitigation strategies to provide advance notice to impacted customers when possible.

 Contact Email: utilitiesperformance@bellevuewa.gov